materialsproject/maggma/docs/getting_started/running_builders.md

 mrun my_builder.json
 ```

-`mrun` has a number of usefull options:
+`mrun` has a number of useful options:

 ``` shell
 mrun --help